 Register your teams by going to financechallenge.unl.edu.

-The Online Challenge will be held March 5-23, 2018, with the State Challenge on Monday, April 16, 2018, in Helena.
-The National Challenge will be held on Friday, May 11, in Lincoln, Nebraska.
+The Online Challenge will be held spring 2019, with the State Challenge April 2019, in Helena.
+The National Challenge will be held in May, in Lincoln, Nebraska.

 Resources Available for Practice:

 Council for Economic Education - www.financechallenge.unl.edu

 --Rapid-fire question practice